elitwin/check_digit/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Attributions
+The Verhoeff implementation was provided from this repo(https://github.com/bai/verhoeff) and was the inspiration for the interface (checksum, valid?)used by all the implementations